gesa/tc39-notes/meetings/2025-11/november-18.md

 ### Speaker's summary of key points

 * Integrating test262 into web-features (https://web-platform-dx.github.io/web-features/web-features/) (More info: https://github.com/tc39/test262/issues/4602)
-* We have landed a bunch of tests for async module loading, immutable ArrayBuffer, *
+* We have landed a bunch of tests for async module loading, immutable ArrayBuffer, Intl Era Monthcode
 * Added many tests for Temporal edge cases using a snapshot testing technique, more about this in the Temporal item
 * We appreciate help from implementors on checking that open PRs with tests are correct for their implementation of a proposal, and flagging when that is not the case.
 Help is particularly appreciated on the remaining Explicit Resource Management PRs right now.